Skip to main content

 For organizations considering Claude Code for their development teams, the pricing calculus changes significantly.
 The choice is not just between individual plans but involves trade-offs around administrative control, security features, and per-seat economics that affect the total cost of ownership.

-Team plans require a minimum of five members and come in two seat types.
-Standard seats cost $25 per user per month with annual billing ($30 monthly), but crucially do not include Claude Code access.
-These seats are designed for team members who only need Claude's chat interface for writing, research, or general assistance.
-Premium seats cost $100 per user per month with annual billing ($150 monthly) and include full Claude Code access.
-The common mistake teams make is assuming all seats include Claude Code.
-If you have a team of ten developers who all need Claude Code, you are looking at $1,000 per month with annual commitment ($1,500 monthly billing), not $250.
+Team plans require at least five members and come in two seat types.
+Standard seats cost $20 per user per month with annual billing, or $25 monthly, and do not include Claude Code.
+Premium seats cost $100 per user per month with annual billing, or $125 monthly, and include Claude Code.
+The common mistake teams make is assuming every Team seat includes Claude Code.
+If ten developers need Claude Code, the current public Team Premium budget is $1,000/month on annual billing or $1,250/month on monthly billing.

 The team plan offers features that individual subscriptions lack: centralized billing, usage dashboards, domain-based member capture (automatically adding people with your company email), workspace organization, and admin controls over what team members can access.
 For organizations that need to track spending across developers, the workspace spend limits feature lets administrators cap total Claude Code usage for the workspace.